scramjetorg/transform-hub/docs/development-guide/configuration.md

 ## Intro

 You need to have installed git and also [cloned the repository](https://github.com/scramjetorg/transform-hub).
-Check out below links *how to do things* or jump right to the CSI [installation and configuration process](#installation).
+Check out below links *how to do things* or jump right to the STH [installation and configuration process](#installation).

 How to: